mafaldabbrito/portefolio/content/posts/_index.md

 ---

 {{< lead >}}
-Hacking, learning, and breaking (safely) 🔥💻
+Hacking, learning, and creating 💻
 {{< /lead >}}

-My home lab is where I experiment with **cybersecurity** and **networking** (mostly software).
+My home lab is where I experiment with **cybersecurity** and **networking**.
 Setting up virtual labs , testing security tools, and exploring how networks and systems interact.
 It’s my space to break, fix, and **learn by doing**.

+**Posts coming up :**

+- Bought a Cisco C2960X 24 PS Switch
+- Software Security Project on analyzing JavaScript

 ---